Nick Fortes Preview, Player Props: Marlins vs. Nationals

 Nick Fortes At The Plate

-- Fortes is hitting .212 with six doubles, five home runs and 13 walks.
+- Fortes has seven doubles, five home runs and 13 walks while batting .213.

-- Fortes has driven in a run in 19 games this year (23.8%), including two games with multiple runs batted in.
+- In 20 games this year (24.7%), Fortes has picked up an RBI, including two games with multiple runs batted in.

-- In 22 of 80 games this year, he has scored, including multiple runs once.
+- In 23 of 81 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.